 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.65 minutes getting to work every day.

-As is often the case in a small village, Halfway doesn't have a public transportation system that people use for their commute.
+Halfway is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Halfway is a somewhat ethnically-diverse village.
 The people who call Halfway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Halfway residents report their race to be White.
 Important ancestries of people in Halfway include German, Irish, Italian, English, and Polish.